Nishu-06/qa-agent-project/README.md

 1. **Navigate to Phase 2 Section:**
    - Ensure Phase 1 is completed (knowledge base is built)
-   - Scroll to the "🧪 Phase 2: Test Case Generation" section
+   - Scroll to the "Phase 2: Test Case Generation" section

 2. **Enter Test Case Generation Prompt:**
    - Option 1: Use the default AI-optimized prompt (checkbox enabled)